Technology Equity Grant

 Can I purchase the item prior to receiving the funds from the grant if successful?

-You are able to purchase the item prior to receiving the funding but the receipt should be within three months of the closing date.
+You are able to purchase the item prior to receiving the funding but the receipt should be within six months of submitting your application.

 Examples of documentation can be but are not limited to: